AbhaRamchandani/Linux-Server-Configuratiom/README.md

  6. Downloaded fresh client_secrets.json file from Google Developers Console and moved it to catalog project folder on the instance

+ Note: For the "client_secrets.json" file, it works best to make the changes in the Google console and then re-download the file since oftentimes editing the file by hand introduces some kind of minor error that is hard to detect by that causes errors in the app.
+It is a few more clicks to generate the file from the download, but well worth it.

  7. At regular intervals, to resolve errors, checked error.log file - sudo tail /var/log/apache2/error.log Also, checked what sites are now enabled using: ls -alh /etc/apache2/sites-enabled/